sashadev-sky/Tweeter/README.md

 - Webpack - module bundler
 - Babel - transpiler

 ### Setup

-- `bundle install` - install gems
+1. `bundle install` - install gems
-- `npm install -g yarn` - install Yarn, which is available through npm
+2. `npm install -g yarn` - install Yarn, which is available through npm
-- `yarn install` - JS dependencies
+3. `yarn install` - JS dependencies
     - postinstall script will transpile the JavaScript for you
-- `rails db:setup` - creates and loads the schema, then seeds the db
+4. `rails db:setup` - creates and loads the schema, then seeds the db
-- `rails s` - runs the server
+5. `rails s` - runs the server
-- in the browser, visit `localhost:3000` (default port.
+6. In the browser, visit `localhost:3000` (default port.
 If you have a different one, you can find it specified in your terminal after running the server)

-### login
+### Login

 - username: test
 - password: testtest

+### Testing

+- `rspec` - runs the test suite

 ### Features

 - Hand rolled user authentication system
 - Real-time user search functionality
 - Ability to toggle user follows
 - User mentions in posts
 - Partials for dry code
 - Adheres to a RESTful API
 - JSON data feeds built in jBuilder DSL
 - Performance optimization via debounced user requests